Hudson Valley: Industrial Revolution

 The New York, West Shore and Buffalo Railway began at Weehawken Terminal and ran up the west shore of the Hudson as a competitor to the merged New York Central and Hudson River Railroad.
 Construction was slow and was finally completed in 1884; the New York Central purchased the line the next year.

 During the Industrial Revolution, the Hudson River Valley became a major location for production.
 The river allowed for fast and easy transport of goods from the interior of the Northeast to the coast.
 Hundreds of factories were built around the Hudson, in towns including Poughkeepsie, Newburgh, Kingston, and Hudson.
 The North Tarrytown Assembly (later owned by General Motors), on the river in Sleepy Hollow, was a large and notable example.
 The river links to the Erie Canal and the Great Lakes, which allowed manufacturers in the Midwest, including automobile factories in Detroit, to use the river for transport.
-With industrialization came new technologies, such as streamboats, for faster transport.
+With industrialization came new technologies, such as steamboats, for faster transport.
 In 1807, the North River Steamboat (later known as Clermont), became the first commercially successful steamboat.
 It carried passengers between New York City and Albany along the Hudson River.
 At the end of the 19th century, the Hudson River region of New York State would become the world's largest brick manufacturing region, with 130 brickyards lining the shores of the Hudson River from Mechanicsville to Haverstraw and employing 8,000 people.
 At its peak, about 1 billion bricks a year were produced, with many being sent to New York City for use in its construction industry.

 Tourism became a major industry as early as 1810.
 With convenient steamboat connections in New York City and numerous attractive hotels in romantic settings, tourism became an important industry.
 Early guidebooks provided suggestions for travel itineraries.
 Middle-class people who read James Fenimore Cooper's novels or saw the paintings of the Hudson River School were especially attracted to the region.